ansyblenetwork/sdg/_posts/2020-11-03-just-intonation-understanding-and-ordering-the.md

 var stopAudioButton = D("stop-audio");
 var audioError = D("audio-error");

     startAudioButton.setAttribute("style", "display:none;");
     if (ABCJS.synth.supportsAudio()) {

-        // An audio context is needed - this can be passed in for two reasons:
-        // 1) So that you can share this audio context with other elements on your page.
-        // 2) So that you can create it during a user interaction so that the browser doesn't block the sound.
-        // Setting this is optional - if you don't set an audioContext, then abcjs will create one. window.AudioContext = window.AudioContext || window.webkitAudioContext || navigator.mozAudioContext || navigator.msAudioContext;
+        window.AudioContext = window.AudioContext || window.webkitAudioContext || navigator.mozAudioContext || navigator.msAudioContext;
         var audioContext = new window.AudioContext();
         audioContext.resume().then(function () {